Colorado State Rams Logo

 Colorado State Rams LogoColorado State Rams Logo PNG

-The sporting honor of the University of Colorado is defended by 15 Colorado State Rams teams, whose logo symbolizes the strength and tenacity characteristic of the mascot.
-By giving the name, it demonstrated a commitment to history and a close connection to the state of which it was considered a symbol.
+The University of Colorado’s sports honor is defended by 15 teams of the Colorado State Rams, whose logo symbolizes the mascot’s strength and perseverance.
+By giving such a name, the company demonstrated a commitment to history and a close connection with the state, which is considered a symbol of.

 Colorado State Rams: Brand overview